diSarkisova/TodoListVue/README.md

 **In this project we used the following components:**

 MainPage- component of a whole todo page.

-TheInput - an input field component that allows users to create, save, search, and delete items.

-TheButton - a button component allows users to interact with an input field to add, edit, and delete tasks.
+It stores information about created tasks and contains components such as TaskCard, TheTask and TheButton for interacting with the created task.
+Also, using this component, we can search for tasks.

 TaskCard - component for displaying tasks created by the user.

-It stores information about created tasks and contains components such as TheButton and TheInput for interacting with the created task.

-Also, using this component, we can search for tasks.
+TheTask - an input field component that allows users to create items.

+TheButton - a button component allows users to interact with an input field to add, update, and delete tasks.

+TaskCard - component for displaying tasks created by the user.

 BasketIcon, PenIcon, PlusIcon and SaveIcon - components for displaying svg pictures inside TheButton.